How Do College Net Price Calculators Work?

 Related: 6 Questions to Learn How Much College Will Really Cost

 As you can see, the financial aid process isn't simple.
 It's a complex stew of competing forms, methodologies, acronyms, and calculations.
 However, even with these imperfections, the process is much improved by this federal mandate to have net price calculators.
 Families have the ability to get more insight into net prices than before the era of NPCs.
-Again, this process is complex but with a little bit of planning and understanding, families can make well-informed and affordable choices.
+Again, this process is complex but with a little planning and understanding, families can make well-informed and affordable choices.

 Like what you’re reading?